membraneframework-labs/guide/chapter1/pipeline.md

 {:membrane_core, git: "git@github.com:membraneframework/membrane-core.git"},
 ```

 Furthermore, implementations of Membrane elements are grouped in tiny modules.
-Each module has it own repository.
-In this tutorial, we will use `Membrane.Element.File` (for reading data from file) and `Membrane.Element.PortAudio` for writing the audio to audio device:
+Each module has its own repository.
+In this tutorial, we will use `Membrane.Element.File` (for reading data from a file) and `Membrane.Element.PortAudio` for writing the audio to audio device:

 ```elixir
 {:membrane_element_file, git: "git@github.com:membraneframework/membrane-element-file.git"},
 {:membrane_element_portaudio, git: "git@github.com:membraneframework/membrane-element-portaudio.git"}.
 ```

-## Create module for our pipeline
+## Create a module for our pipeline

 To define a pipeline you have to create an empty module and add `use Membrane.Pipeline` clause.